 Roof flashing repair costs an average of $200–$500, while replacement can range from $300–$1,500.* The price depends on the flashing material, the roof’s size and configuration, cleanup costs, and the extent of damage.

-Labor costs typically fall in the range of $45 to $75 per hour but can be significantly higher for a large or complex job.
+Labor costs typically range from $45 to $75 per hour but can be significantly higher for a large or complex job.

 *Article cost data sourced from Angi and Fixr.